ShenShan123/OpenACM/README.md

 The compilation flow includes four major components:

-- **PE Compiler** �?Generates the control logic for SRAM and multipliers, along with input/output buffering.
+- **PE Compiler** – Generates the control logic for SRAM and multipliers, along with input/output buffering.
 The PE autonomously initializes the SRAM, performs data–SRAM multiplication, and outputs the final results.
-- **Multiplier Compiler** �?Supports exact multipliers of arbitrary bit widths, precision-configurable approximate multipliers based on customizable 4�? compressor trees, and logarithmic multipliers for ultra-efficient large-bit-width designs.
+- **Multiplier Compiler** – Supports exact multipliers of arbitrary bit widths, precision-configurable approximate multipliers based on customizable 4–2 compressor trees, and logarithmic multipliers for ultra-efficient large-bit-width designs.
-- **SRAM Macro Compiler** �?Constructs 6T SRAM arrays of any size and produces the associated read/write and peripheral circuitry.
+- **SRAM Macro Compiler** – Constructs 6T SRAM arrays of any size and produces the associated read/write and peripheral circuitry.
-- **Flow-Script Generator** �?Produces backend scripts for OpenROAD, performing synthesis, place-and-route, and sign-off analysis to deliver a tape-out–ready DCiM macro.
+- **Flow-Script Generator** – Produces backend scripts for OpenROAD, performing synthesis, place-and-route, and sign-off analysis to deliver a tape-out–ready DCiM macro.

 Through this unified automation flow, OpenACM enables fast design exploration under different accuracy, power, and area constraints, providing a practical open-source solution for accuracy-aware DCiM co-optimization.